-Imagine for a moment what it must feel like to be in your prime and receive the most devastating news…
+Imagine for a moment what it must feel like to be in your prime and receive this particular kind of devastating news.

 Because of his illness, Gabriel faced many challenges, including depression and low self-esteem, making it incredibly difficult for him to connect with his family and friends.

-If only he had a way to express himself and join a community that knows just how he feels could be incredibly comforting.
+Having a way to express himself and join a community that knows just how he feels could be incredibly comforting.
 That’s why we’re excited to highlight First Descents.